Section 1. Designation of Committees

 - Quorum.
 At any meeting of any committee, the physical presence at the place of the meeting of a majority of the members of the committee eligible to vote shall constitute a quorum for all purposes.
 If a quorum shall fail to attend any meeting, the Chairperson of the committee or a majority of the members who are present, may adjourn the meeting to another place, date or time.

 - Participation in Meetings by Means of Communications Technology.
 Subject to the provisions of the Right-to-Know Law, members may participate in a committee meeting by means of a conference telephone or similar communications equipment as long as all persons participating in the meeting can hear each other; such participation shall constitute presence in person at the meeting.

 - Attendance Requirement.
 All committee members are expected to be physically present at all meetings.
 Any committee member unable to be physically present is expected to participate in the meeting by means of a conference telephone or similar communications equipment.
 Any member who fails to attend, either through physical attendance at the place of the meeting or by communications technology, two consecutive meetings shall be subject to removal from the committee upon notice by the Chairperson of the Board.

 - Attendance by Other Trustees.
 Subject only to the following exception, any Trustee may attend any committee meeting.
-A Trustee who is also a USNH employee may be excused from a non-public portion of a committee meeting called for the purpose of assessment, evaluation, compensation, or discussion of the performance of any Trustee in his or her capacity as an employee.
+On motion made and approved by the committee, a Trustee who is also a USNH employee shall be excused from a non-public portion of a committee meeting for any purpose, including but not limited to, assessment, evaluation, compensation, or discussion of the performance of any Trustee in his or her capacity as an employee.